astrohart/MFR/MFR.GUI.Windows/README.md

 ##### Summary

-Responds to the event that the value of the value of the
+Responds to the `ConfiguredStartingFolderChanged` event by updating the value of the combo box and ensuring the new value for the starting folder is added to the history.

 ##### Parameters